 At Payhawk, we offer virtual cards for businesses that aren't directly linked to your primary corporate bank accounts.
 Instead, the virtual company cards are connected to a virtual wallet, so your information isn't at risk.
 Adding these cards to your e-wallet via Google Pay or Apple Pay adds another layer of safety.

-Another security feature includes the virtual card number itself; thieves and scammers can't trace a virtual credit card number unless the cardholder's identity or actual credit card has been identified.
+Another security feature includes the virtual card number itself; thieves and scammers can't trace a virtual card number unless the cardholder's identity or actual credit card has been identified.
 This security measure prevents theft of personal information and its possible misuse.

 The environmental impact of plastic pollution is well known, and researchers mention that consumption changes can help diminish the effects.
 One simple way could include introducing virtual company cards at your business.

 While there are a lot of great benefits to virtual cards, there are a couple of issues to consider.
 For instance, sometimes vendors don't accept virtual card payments if they use an old POS terminal.
 Or, you might find that your virtual card for business isn't connected to the appropriate ERP or accounting software, for example.
-For Payhawk customers, this isn't an issue as we integrate with several accounting and ERPs systems, so there's no extra work required for your finance team or end-users.
+For Payhawk customers, this isn't an issue as we integrate with several accounting and ERP systems, so no extra work is required for your finance team or end-users.